microsoft/vscode-docs/docs/java/java-project.md

 [Maven](http://maven.apache.org/) is a software tool that helps you manage Java projects, and automate application builds.
 [Maven for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-maven) extension for Visual Studio Code provides you a fully integrated experience, allowing you to explore Maven project, execute Maven commands and perform the goals of build lifecycle and plugins.

 ### Exploring Maven project
-Once a Maven extensin is activated, it automatically scans `pom.xml` in your workspace, and displays all Maven projectes and their modules in the side bar.
+Once a Maven extension is activated, it automatically scans `pom.xml` in your workspace, and displays all Maven projects and their modules in the side bar.

 ![Maven Explorer](images/java-project/maven-explorer.gif)